 - electro-optical and infrared sensors

 - advanced voice and data link communications, and

 - the ability to employ a wide range of air-to-surface and air-to-air weapons.

 It is the most suitable aircraft to replace the ageing F/A-18A/B Hornets.

-Capable of supersonic flight whilst retaining stealth, the F-35A has extraordinary acceleration, agility and 9G manoeuvrability.
+Capable of supersonic flight while retaining stealth, the F-35A has extraordinary acceleration, agility and 9G manoeuvrability.